 If you have any questions please feel free to contact me via the contact page.
 Do an interweb search.
 Check us out on Twitter, Facebook, YouTube and Instagram.

 Prenons du bons temps

 Pete has been playing bass with Nate Myers & the Aces since its inception in 2001.
-He has studied music since childhood and performed professionally for nearly 30 years.
+He has studied music since childhood and performed professionally for over 30 years.
 In addition to his role as bassist in the band, Pete also accompanies Nate on acoustic guitar in duo and trio performances.
 His musical influences include Big Jack Johnson, Grateful Dead, Paul Simon, Willie Nelson, among so many others.
 If pressed to name a favorite bassist, it would have to be John Paul Jones.
 Outside of his work with Nate, Pete can be found performing around Central PA with the Harrisburg Mandolin Ensemble (Mandobass).
 He is very active in the local live music scene and takes great joy in hearing original music of all styles.
 Pete has years of experience in the recording studio (session performance and production), musical theater, and private instruction.

 A native of Harrisburg, Chad has been playing drums in Central Pennsylvania and beyond for nearly 40 years.
 His passion began at the age of 8 and counts Steve Smith (Journey), Mean Willie Green (Neville Brothers), Johnny Vidacovich (various New Orleans bands), John Bonham (Led Zeppelin) and his son Jason among his biggest influences.

 He plays with several bands in the Harrisburg area in addition to working as a stagehand at various theaters in Dauphin, York, and Berks counties.